niltwill/vc-updatedscm/README.md

 Despite these changes not breaking old save games, in these saved games you _might_ see weird glitches like an unusual floating building, something misbehaving, or some missing collision.
 So use this at your own risk and it's still best practice to start a new game above all else to make sure everything goes smoothly!

-[*] The message 'Come back when you have finished the Biker gang missions.' is shown for 4 seconds instead of 1 [*] Duration of Pole Position mission complete cutscene is slightly longer.
-[*] The Infernus spawn inside the mall is disabled during 'All Hands On Deck!'
-[*] The driver of Candy's car in 'Recruitment Drive' can no longer be shot while in the car.
-[*] The limo driver and Candy can no longer be shot while in the car in 'Martha's Mug Shot'.
-In addition, the driver no longer responds to threats and the limo is fireproof.
-[*] During 'Cannon Fodder', the player now leaves the taxi slightly before the Cubans, instead of right after.
-[*] The Voodoo's with Cubans in 'Trojan Voodoo' are now fireproof, and the Cubans no longer respond to threats.
-[*] The Topfun van is set to not be locked in position at the end of 'Bombs Away!'
-[*] Bugfix in 'Love Juice' regarding trying to pick up Mercedes.
-It is now only possible in a car or motorcycle (with exception Pizza Boy/Baggage) as per instructed.
-No more easy heli rides!
-[*] The player is now removed from any vehicle and the vehicle despawned after the intro cutscene in 'Publicity Tour' if he was in one.
-[*] Lance now appears as IGBudy3 instead of the usual IGBuddy in 'Death Row'.
 [*] Removed a misplaced pedestrian in the cutscene of the mission 'Messing With the Man' (only his head was visible).
-[*] Dark sky glitch during 'Shakedown' and 'Bar Brawl' fixed [*] Speeder given by Cortez now matches colour of the one attached to the yacht.
+[*] Speeder given by Cortez now matches colour of the one attached to the yacht.
 [*] Ingame maverick from "Phnom Penh '86" now matches the cutscene Maverick's colour [*] Tommy's sitting position inside the Maverick is now at the back seat in mission "Phnom Penh '86" (when picked up by Lance after you got the money)